MinecraftForge/MinecraftForge/docs/SUPPORT.md

  - **Retrace your last steps before the crash/bug occurred.** It might sound too simple, but a big part of reliably reproducing an issue is determining the steps required to trigger it.
 If you can't exactly remember what you last did, looking at the stacktrace again can also help you a bit, since there are often descriptive names in there which reflect an action you could take, such as using an item or placing a block.
  - **Reduce the number of mod interactions.** You can achieve this in multiple ways.
 One of them is simply disabling any compatibility layers between involved mods via configuration files.
 The other one, which takes a little more effort, is actually removing mods from your instance.
 But don't be afraid, you won't have to remove mods one-by-one if you follow these steps (known as a binary search):
    1. Move half the mods out of your instance (obviously keep those definitely participating in the issue).
-   2. If the issue persists after another try of reproducing it, repeat from step 1 one by halving the mod list again.
+   2. If the issue persists after another try of reproducing it, repeat from step 1 by halving the mod list again.
    3. If the issue does not occur anymore without the other half, repeat from step 1 but instead discard the half you just used and split the other one (plus any definitely required mods).
    4. Repeat these steps until you can't remove any more mods from your instance without also 'solving' the issue.
 This set of mods can serve as a basis for your issue report.